 This wisdom gives me perspective vastly different from that which is natural to me.
 My normal response to trials is to think of them as something to avoid, lash out at, or to escape from.
-Often our response is shows up in interpersonal conflict, where we use our tongues to get our way or to tear someone apart (James 3:5-10; James 4:1-3).
+Often our response shows up in interpersonal conflict, where we use our tongues to get our way or to tear someone apart (James 3:5-10; James 4:1-3).
 At other times it is simply an outburst of anger (James 1:19-20), or anxious favoritism towards those we believe can make life easier for us (James 2:1-4).
 Perhaps we find our comfort in our materials possessions, believing they can weather the storm for us (James 4:13-16; James 5:1-5).
-All these are our natural responses to trials and testing-to fight, to get angry, to become anxious, or to find a way of escape.
+These are our natural, reflexive reactions to trials and testing--to fight, to get angry, to become anxious, or to find a way of escape.

 The Bible gives rich metaphors to describe the real issue concerning the source of our responses (e.g., Jeremiah 17:5-10).
-Our responses to trials come out of our hearts, where our beliefs, desires, loves, motives, loyalties reside.
+Our reactions to trials come from our hearts, where our beliefs, desires, loves, motives, and loyalties reside.
 Trials put pressure on us.
+They threaten what we put our hopes in.
 They get in the way of what we want and reveal in what we put our treasure and trust.
 They reveal what is in our hearts as we respond in accordance to what we value and want.
-That is the purpose of trials-to provide an occasion for exposure of who will really are and what we are truly living for.
+God's purpose for trials is to provide an occasion through which who will really are and what we are truly living for are exposed.

-Trials, then, are intended to make us wise, to provide a means for seeing what is real about us and God in our situation.
-The wise person is he who finds joy in trials, because he has learned who God is, what His purposes are, and submitted himself to the reality of God’s loving sovereignty in hard times.
-He sees that his greatest problem is not the trials per se, but rather what they reveal about himself-the remaining idolatry of self in his own heart.
-We must face the fact that we truly do want to be God... at least over our own lives.
-We want our way, we want revenge when wronged, we want to feel comfortable on our terms - we want to be lord over our lives.
-God knows this is our destruction and mercifully brings trials to expose us and give opportunity to humbly turn to Him for help (James 4:6-7).
+Trials, then, are intended to make us wise, to provide a means for seeing what is real about us and what is true about God in our situation.
+The wise person is he who finds joy in trials, because he has learned who God is, what His purposes are, and has submitted himself to the reality of God’s loving sovereignty in hard times.
+He sees that his greatest problem is not the trials per se, but rather what they reveal about himself--the remaining idolatry of self in his own heart.
+We must face the fact that we truly do want to be god over our own lives.
+We want our way.
+We want revenge when wronged.
+We want to feel comfortable on our terms.
+We want to be lord over our lives.
+God knows that these things, if left alone, will be our destruction.
+He mercifully brings trials to expose us and give opportunity to humbly turn to Him for help (James 4:6-7).

-An important fact to consider and remember is that our sinful responses are revealed in our trials, not caused by them.
-It is our natural inclination to believe that either (1) my sinful response was "caused" by my situation, or (2) my response makes plausible sense in light of my situation (for example, lashing out in anger toward the person who is not treating me the way I expect).
-James is clear in indicating the location or origin of our sin.
-It arises out of a lusting heart (James 1:14-15).
+An important fact to consider and remember is that our sinful responses are revealed in our trials, but not caused by them.
+It is our natural inclination to believe that either (1) my sinful response was "caused" by my situation, or (2) my response is justifiable in light of my situation (for example, lashing out in anger toward the person who is not treating me in the way I expect).
+James identifies the origin of my reaction as sin, arising out of a lusting heart (James 1:14-15).
 Temptation results in the midst of trials as they squeeze out of me what is already in my heart.
 Difficult circumstances provide occasions for the condition of my heart to be exposed, but they do not cause my responses.
 James continues on to say that sinful responses ultimately bring forth death.
 The wise person is never deceived into believing something otherwise (v.
 16), but rather sees that God provides these occasions as good gifts that we might bear good fruit (vv.
 17-18).
 God does not tempt us (v.
-13), for temptation originates in our own hearts in concert with our desires, loves, and loyalties.
+13), for temptation originates in our own hearts in corresponding with our desires, loves, and loyalties.
 But the Lord does gift us with challenging circumstances for the expressed purpose of testing our hearts (i.e., exposing them).

 Trials are given to us by God to refine us by exposing our hearts, prompting us to humble repentance in recognition of God who is the source of hope and joy.
 They give us a window into what we are living for and what we are pursuing.